 Cruise ship Air Questions

 The Commercial Passenger Vessel Environmental Compliance Program (cruise ship program) has received an increased number of public complaints and questions regarding cruise ship air emissions in late 2017 and in 2018.
-The increase coincides with an increased in the number of ships operating Exhaust Gas Cleaning Systems (EGCS or Scrubbers).
+The increase coincides with an increase in the number of ships operating Exhaust Gas Cleaning Systems (EGCS or Scrubbers).
 Public complaints include general air quality, smell of exhaust, and excess emissions from ships.

 Cruise ship Air Monitoring